“Shoulds” = Pride of Knowing

 Shoulds go by many names: archetypes, belief, canons, customs, directives, dogma, ethics, ethos, examples, formulas, guidelines, guides, ideals, laws, manners, methods, models, morals, mores, orders, ordinances, paradigms, precepts, principles, prototypes, recipes, rules, shoulds, standards, tenets, the good, the law, the universal, values.

 - Of course, shoulds do not have to equal pride.
-It is just a fact in adults that shoulds indicate pride.
+It is just a fact in adults that shoulds typically indicate pride.

 - Superior = pride.